modbas/mad76/doc/teachpython/teachpython.md

         A = np.array([[11, 12, 13], [21, 22, 23], [31, 32, 33]])
         x = np.array([1, 2, 3, 4, 5])

--   Fist element (Python is zero-indexed)
+-   First element (Python has zero-based indexing)

         l[0]
         A[0, 0]